-Publishers Clearing House wants to warn you about scam artists pretending to be the Publishers Clearing House Prize Patrol or other PCH employees on the social media platform Facebook.
+Publishers Clearing House wants to warn you about scam artists pretending to be the Publishers Clearing House Prize Patrol or other PCH employees on the social media platforms like Facebook, Instagram and Twitter.

-How do you know if a post or profile is a PCH scam on Facebook?
+How do you know if a profile is the real Publishers Clearing House or a scam?
 First, nobody from Publishers Clearing House will ever send friend requests to you on Facebook.
 If you receive one, it is a scam.
-Second, the PCH Prize Patrol members (Danielle Lam, Dave Sayer, and Todd Sloane) do not send private messages on Facebook.
+Second, the PCH Prize Patrol members (Danielle Lam, Dave Sayer, and Todd Sloane) and PCH employees do not send private messages on Facebook, Twitter or Instagram.
 If you receive one, it is a scam.
-Third, Publishers Clearing House does not notify our winners through Facebook or any other social media website.
+Third, Publishers Clearing House does not notify our winners through Facebook, Twitter, Instagram or any other social media website.
 Finally, if you ever receive a message or contact asking you to send any money to claim prize IT IS A SCAM.
 At Publishers Clearing House the winning is always free and you never have to pay any amount to enter or win.

-These are the ONLY legitimate Prize Patrol pages on Facebook:
+These are the ONLY legitimate Prize Patrol pages on Facebook, Twitter and Instagram:

-For more PCH Facebook scam prevention tips, please watch this video from Prize Patrol member Danielle Lam: http://www.youtube.com/watch?v=vzIq0RItmVU
+For more PCH social media scam prevention tips, please watch this video from Prize Patrol member Danielle Lam: http://www.youtube.com/watch?v=ttY3LLIgyTQ